In AnQi CMS template, how to define a reusable custom function or code snippet (such as looping to render article list items)?

 </div>

-You can see that by:macroWe successfully encapsulated the complex list item rendering logic and can flexibly control its display behavior through parameters.This not only makes the template code more tidy, but also makes it easy to modify or expand the display style of the article list.
+As can be seen, by:macroWe successfully encapsulated the complex list item rendering logic and can flexibly control its display behavior through parameters.This not only makes the template code more tidy, but also makes it easy to modify or extend the display style of the article list.

 Flexible variables and data transmission:withandset